abenedetti27/password-generator/README.md

 ```

 ## Usage <a name="usage"></a>
-This application is a  deployed React portfolio of web development work samples.
+This application is a deployed application to generate secure passwords.

 ## License <a name="license"></a>